 When you are in need of stroke care, you want the best of the best.
 With that in mind, Coliseum Medical Centers and Coliseum Northside Hospital have earned the Joint Commission Primary Stroke Center designation, the gold standard for ensuring the highest level of care is immediately available.
 Coliseum works with emergency and ambulance services to continually improve the speed of getting you treated and has far exceeded national standards for that process.

-Coliseum Medical Centers has received the 2017 American Heart Association/American Stroke Association's Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award with Target Stroke Honor Roll.
+Coliseum Medical Centers has received the 2018 American Heart Association/American Stroke Association's Get With The Guidelines®-Stroke Gold Quality Achievement Award with Target Stroke Honor Roll.
 The award recognizes the hospital's commitment and success in ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.